Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Oversmoothing: forward and backward

 \paragraph{Backward oversmoothing is not (necessarily) vanishing gradients.} While one might feel that backward oversmoothing is detrimental for GNN training, it is not clear exactly why this is true.
-A first idea would be to relate backward oversmoothing to \emph{vanishing gradients}: if the pairwise differences $\Ee(B^{(k)})$ vanish, then maybe the \emph{norm} $\norm{B^{(k)}}$ vanish altogether, as was shown in \cite{Arroyo2025} in very specific cases.
-However, this is not true in general, and we prove the following in App.~\ref{app:lower}. \begin{proposition} For all $L$ and $n$, there is a GNN that satisfy assumptions \ref{ass:P} to \ref{ass:sigmaprime} with $s\leq 1$ such that for all $k$:
+A first idea would be to relate backward oversmoothing to \emph{vanishing gradients}: if $\Ee_\pi(B^{(k)})$ vanishes, then maybe the \emph{norm} $\norm{B^{(k)}}_F$ vanishes altogether, as was shown in \cite{Arroyo2025} in very specific cases.
+This would be the very well-known phenomenon of vanishing gradient.
+However, this is not true in general, and we prove the following in App.~\ref{app:lower}. \begin{proposition} There is a graph that satisfies Ass.~\ref{ass:P} with a symmetric $P$ with $\lambda_2<1$ such that the following holds.
+For all $L$, there is a GNN of depth $L$ that satisfies all the assumptions of Thm. \ref{thm:backward} with $s\leq 1$ such that for all $k$:

-\end{proposition} That is, we can have both backward oversmoothing but with arbitrarily high gradients (the constant $1$ is arbitrary here).
-Hence the answer is not vanishing gradients, at least not automatically.
-In the next section, we relate backward oversmoothing with stationary points.
+\end{proposition} That is, we can have both backward oversmoothing (by Thm.~\ref{thm:backward}) but with arbitrarily high gradients.
+Hence the answer is \emph{not} vanishing gradients, at least not automatically.
+In the next section, we relate backward oversmoothing to \emph{(spurious) stationary points}.